 3. Plunder the House of God’s Enemy

 History shows that though the Axis powers were essentially defeated on D-Day with the invasion of Normandy, Hitler didn’t quit.
 In fact, the bloodiest battle—the Battle of the Bulge—came after his certain defeat.
-Likewise, though Satan has been defeated at the cross, though he can no longer deceive the nations as the gospel goes forth, he nevertheless throws the forces of hell itself in our path.
-This is why, in John 16, Jesus tells us that living in this world as one of his disciples mean we will endure suffering.
+Many people have used this as analogy for the spiritual war around us.
+Though Satan has been defeated at the cross, though he can no longer deceive the nations as the gospel goes forth, he nevertheless throws the forces of hell itself in our path.
+This is why, in John 16, Jesus tells us that living in this world as one of his disciples means we will endure suffering.
 We will encounter tribulation.
 But he also gives us hope.
 He says, “In the world you will have tribulation.
 But take heart; I have overcome the world” (16:33).

 Therefore, as we wait for the end, by faith in Christ, we should follow Peter’s advice and “Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 Resist him, firm in your faith, knowing that the same kinds of suffering are being experienced by your brotherhood throughout the world” (1 Pet 5:8-9).